antoniojps/avocado-client/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### `yarn deploy`

+Builds the app for production to the `build` folder and then deploys the production build via sftp to the remote directory.

+#### To deploy the app you must first setup sftp.

+Rename `example.sftp.js` to `sftp.js` and setup with the correct options.

 ## Source Folder structure